jp-nguyen/bowling-game-kata/README.md

 To fulfill this kata, the following needs to be implemented:

 * a class named `Game` which has two methods:
   + `roll(pins: int)` : called when the player rolls a ball.
-The argument is the the number of pins knocked down
+The argument is the number of pins knocked down
   + `score()` : called at the end of the game, returning the total score for the game

+## Goal

+The goal of doing this kata is to practice doing *Test Driven Development* and adapting that mindset when thinking about problems.
+The idea is that you should be creating the unit tests before writing the code and logic to fulfill the test, continuously improving the readability and modularity of the code as you go.
+At the end, your code should be easy to read and understand!

+A good roadmap to do this kata would be doing the following tests:
+* A Gutter Game: rolling all zeroes
+* Rolling all ones
+* Rolling a spare
+* Rolling a strike
+* A Perfect Game: rolling all strikes

+## Milestones

+* **2020-10-13**: Completed the kata via walkthrough in `Python`